Published on October 23, 2024

 • Manage stress.

-• Avoid exposure to pesticides, heavy metals and other toxins.
+• Do what you can to avoid exposure to pesticides, heavy metals and other toxins.

 Diagnosis

-This includes examination of your genitals and asking questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
-Your doctor might also ask about your sexual habits and your sexual development.
+This includes an exam of your genitals.
+Your healthcare professional also asks questions about any inherited conditions, long-term health problems, illnesses, injuries or surgeries that could affect fertility.
+You also may be asked about your sexual habits and your sexual development.

 Semen analysis

-Semen samples can be obtained in a couple of different ways.
-You can provide a sample by masturbating and ejaculating into a special container at the doctor's office.
-Because of religious or cultural beliefs, some men prefer an alternative method of semen collection.
-In such cases, semen can be collected by using a special condom during intercourse.
+Semen samples can be collected in a couple of ways.
+You can provide a sample by masturbating and ejaculating into a special container at the healthcare professional's office.
+Or you could use a special condom that collects your semen during sex.

-New sperm are produced continually in the testicles and take about 42 to 76 days to mature.
-So, a current semen analysis reflects your environment over the past three months.
-Any positive changes you've made won't show up for several months.
+New sperm are regularly made in the testicles.
+The sperm take about 42 to 76 days to mature.
+So a semen analysis reflects your environment over the past three months.
+The results of any lifestyle changes you've made won't show up for several months.

-One of the most common causes of low sperm count is incomplete or improper collection of a sperm sample.
-Sperm counts also often fluctuate.
-Because of these factors, most doctors will check two or more semen samples over time to ensure consistency between samples.
+One of the most common causes of low sperm count is incomplete or improper collection of a semen sample.
+Sperm counts also often change on their own.
+Because of these factors, most healthcare professionals check two or more semen samples over time.

-• Ask you to make sure all of your semen makes it into the collection cup or collection condom when you ejaculate
+• Ask you to make sure that all of your semen goes into the collection cup or collection condom when you ejaculate.

-• Have you avoid the use of lubricants because these products can affect sperm motility
+• Tell you not to use lubricants while collecting your sample.
+These products can affect sperm movement.

 Semen analysis results

-Your chance of getting your partner pregnant decreases with decreasing sperm counts.
-Some men have no sperm in their semen at all.
-This is known as azoospermia (ay-zoh-uh-SPUR-me-uh).
+Your chance of getting your partner pregnant drops with lower sperm counts.
+Some people have no sperm in their semen at all.
+This is known as azoospermia.

-There are many factors involved in reproduction, and the number of sperm in your semen is only one.
-Some men with low sperm counts successfully father children.
-Likewise, some men with normal sperm counts are unable to father children.
-Even if you have enough sperm, other factors are important to achieve a pregnancy, including normal sperm movement (motility).
+Many factors are involved in pregnancy.
+The number of sperm in the semen is only one.
+Many people with low sperm counts are able to get their partners pregnant.
+Likewise, some people with typical sperm counts are not able to start pregnancies.
+Even if you have enough sperm, other factors are important to start a pregnancy.
+These factors include healthy sperm movement, also called motility.

 Other tests

-Depending on initial findings, your doctor might recommend additional tests to look for the cause of your low sperm count and other possible causes of male infertility.
-These can include:
+Depending on your semen analysis results, your healthcare professional might recommend more tests.
+Tests to look for the cause of your low sperm count and other possible causes of male infertility can include:

 • Scrotal ultrasound.
 This test uses high-frequency sound waves to look at the testicles and supporting structures.

 • Hormone testing.
-Your doctor might recommend a blood test to determine the level of hormones produced by the pituitary gland and testicles, which play a key role in sexual development and sperm production.
+Your healthcare professional may recommend a blood test to check the levels of hormones made by the pituitary gland and testicles.
+These hormones play a key role in sexual development and in how much sperm the body makes.

 • Transrectal ultrasound.
-A small lubricated wand is inserted into your rectum to check your prostate and check for blockages of the tubes that carry semen (ejaculatory ducts and seminal vesicles).
+A small, lubricated wand is placed into the rectum to check the prostate and look for blockages in the tubes that carry semen.

 Treatment